sizief/pomodoro/README.md

 - Cd to root of project and run `tmuxinator start`.
 It will open a `tmux` session.
 One for API, one for React front and one for npm development server (and many others for test, bash and etc)
 - Api is set at localhost:4000
 - To test the Google Oauth, set any domain you want in /etc/host and add url to [Google](https://console.developers.google.com/apis/credentials?project=pomodoro-1574243762652).
 Then get `token_id`, and save it to `api/.env`
-- This app uses `POstgres`.
+- This app uses `Postgres`.
 Check [this post for installing Postgress](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
 Also don't forget to install `sudo apt install libpq-dev`.
 And then [here](https://github.com/sizief/cheatsheet/blob/master/postgres.md) to add user and database.
 - copy `api/.env.example` to `api/.env` and update the values
 - Create new migration with ` bundle exec rake db:create_migration NAME=create_users`
 - Run migrations with `bundle exec rake db:migrate`